 All jokes aside, eggs and chicken are one of the best bodybuilding foods if not THE best bodybuilding foods of all time.
 For eggs, you get a TON of vitamins and minerals, as well as a lot of protein too.

-But the secret when it comes to eggs, are in the yolks…
+But the secret when it comes to eggs is in the yolks…

 Just make sure you start getting chicken and eggs into your diet as soon as possible for the best results.